 This year’s Retail Week Live featured speakers from some of the UK’s largest retail companies.
-LEO Learning’s Account Director for Retail, Greg Watson, was there to soak up the atmosphere and find out about the key retail industry trends.
+LEO Learning’s Account Director, Greg Watson, was there to soak up the atmosphere and find out about the key retail industry trends.

 Retail Week Live 2018 is the largest gathering of retail leadership in the UK, with over 150 speakers.
 Each year, industry leaders share their insights on the hottest topics in the retail sector.

 This is the second time I’ve been lucky enough to attend this two-day event, which was held at the InterContinental O2 in London.

 Last year Brexit was understandably a big topic.
 In contrast, this year I heard just a smattering of Brexit chatter.
 Instead, Retail Week Live 2018 was mostly focused on three key areas:

 - Customer and brand experience

 There were some fascinating sessions from major figures in the retail industry, with some major trends emerging across the two-day event.

 Here are my key takeaways from Retail Week Live 2018.

 Brand experience was the major focus of many of the sessions.
 Retailers recognise that how people interact with and experience their brand is vitally important to their success.